 Stations: The fire district is covered by two fire stations, Station 221 is located at 403 County Road 45 in downtown Kiowa and Station 222 is located off of County Road 53 approximately 1.5 miles North of County Road 166.
 Additionally the fire district maintains an Auxiliary structure called the Annex adjacent to Hwy 86 immediately North East of Station 221.

-Staffing: The fire district currently employs a career Fire Chief, a career Captain, a career Firefighter/EMT, a part time mechanic and a part time bookkeeper.
-Additional staffing is supplied by approximately 20 volunteers who reside both in and out of the fire district, and a fire department Special Services Division of approximately 8 personnel.
+Staffing: The fire district currently employs a career Fire Chief, a career Deputy Chief, a career Lieutenant, 5 part time firefighters, a part time mechanic and a part time bookkeeper.
+Additional staffing is supplied by approximately 23 volunteers who reside both in and out of the fire district, and a fire department Special Services Division of approximately 4 personnel.
 All of our volunteers work shifts at the fire station.
 Volunteers living in the District also respond to calls from home when available.

-Call & Response Profile: On average the Kiowa Fire District responded to 334 calls for service, a 16% increase from 2012..
+Call & Response Profile: On average the Kiowa Fire District responded to 407 calls for service, a 13% decrease from 2018.
 The majority of responses are for Emergency Medical Services (EMS) which accounts for 54% of all calls.
 Advanced Life Support (ALS) response accounts for approximately 51% of all EMS calls.
-The district responds to an average of 30 motor vehicle accidents annually, 9.7 calls for structure fires, and 14.3 calls for wildfire/vegetation fires with an annual average total acreage consumed of 400 acres.
+The district responds to an average of 15 motor vehicle accidents annually, 9.7 calls for structure fires, and 14.3 calls for wildfire/vegetation fires with an annual average total acreage consumed of 400 acres.